Deltares-research/urbanwb/docs/urbanwb_overview.rst

         + Open paved (OP)
     * Unpaved area at surface level:
         + Unpaved (UP)
-    * Open (surface) water below surface level
+    * Surface water below surface level
         + Open water (OW)

-Below the surface level, three components can be distinguished:
+Below the surface level, three components are distinguished:
     * Unsaturated zone (UZ)
-        + Since water is assumed to flow mainly vertically in the unsaturated zone, the unsaturated zone is not relevant below the paved roof and closed paved (PR and CP) area where the runoff flows directly to the sewer system or to the unpaved presumably when defined disconnected.
-Neither is unsaturated zone (UZ) relevant below the open paved (OP) area where the infiltration is assumed directly percolating into the groundwater (GW).
-In other words, unsaturated zone is only relevant below the unpaved (UP) area where the vegetation's root exists so the transpiration from the root zone must be taken into account.
+        + Since water is assumed to flow mainly vertically in the unsaturated zone, unsaturated zone is irrelevant below paved roof (PR) and closed paved (CP) where runoff flows directly into sewer system (SWDS, MSS) or to unpaved (UP) when defined disconnected.
+Unsaturated zone (UZ) is neither relevant below open paved (OP) where the limited infiltration is assumed percolating directly into groundwater (GW).
+In other words, unsaturated zone (UZ) is only relevant below unpaved (UP) area since transpiration from the root zone has to be taken into account.
     * Shallow groundwater (GW)
-        + It is by default assumed no unsaturated zone is beneath the open water, thus the groundwater level is not relevant below open water.
-Though it can be defined relevant by specifying how much percentage of open water (OP) is above groundwater.
-The groundwater level below buildings can be relevant, therefore it is required to predefine the fraction of paved roof (PR) area that is above the groundwater level.
-Defining part of building (PR) and part of surface water
+        + By default it is assumed no unsaturated zone (UZ) is beneath open water (OW), thus the groundwater level is irrelevant below open water, though it can be defined relevant by specifying the percentage of open water (OW) that is above phreatic table.
+The groundwater below buildings is relevant and it is required to predefine the percentage of paved roof (PR) that is above the groundwater level.
+Flux conversion between reservoirs depends on the area ratio of reservoirs.
-          (OW) that is above the groundwater level will influence the size of groundwater and thus influence calculated results since conversion of flux between reservoirs is dependent on area ratio of reservoirs.
     * Sewer system (SWDS and MSS):
         + Combined sewer system, i.e. mixed sewer system (MSS), collects stormwater and domestic (and industrial) wastewater in the same pipe system.
-Hence under wet weather conditions, the untreated combined sewer overflows may cause serious pollution to recipient water bodies (:numref:`F2`).
+Under wet weather conditions, untreated combined sewer overflows may cause serious pollution to recipient water bodies (:numref:`F2`).

         .. _F2: